anitgeorge/DSALGO/README.md

 All BST for a given number

-Generate a BST from a sorted Array
+aenerate a BST from a sorted Array